Challenge Grant FAQs

 What counts as an increased donation from a current donor?

-An increased donation refers to the additional amount that a current donor gives over and above the largest total annual amount the donor gave in the two years prior to the date we notify you of the challenge grant award.
+An increased donation refers to the additional amount that a current donor gives over and above the largest total annual amount the donor gave in the Fundraising Year prior to the date we notify you of the challenge grant award.
 For current donors, only the increased amount counts toward the match.

-Example 1: Donor A gave three donations to you totaling $100 in the year prior to the grant term, and then Donor A gives two donations to you totaling $150 during the grant term; the increased donation is $50.
+- Example: Donor A gave three donations to you totaling $100 in the Fundraising Year prior to the Grant Term, and then Donor A gives two donations to you totaling $150 during the Grant Term; the Incremental Donation is $50.